diya-e-g/tinkerhack/README.md

     --> By using the Text-to-Speech converter, the corrected text is converted to speech --> Back buttons are also added for moving to the previous pages.

-Installation
-pip install flask
-pip install nltk
-pip install SpeechRecognisition
+Installation:
+Run "pip install -r requirements.txt" command to install dependencies

 Project Documentation
 For Software:

-Screenshots (Add at least 3)
+Images:
 [Screenshot1] Added as Screenshot(2).png in repo
 [Screenshot2]Added as Screenshot(4).png in repo
 [Screenshot3]Added as Screenshot(5).png in repo
 Team photos added in repo